A Normal Amount of Rage: Writing

 Mark Ruffalo enjoyed seeing some of the "everyday life" of Banner since not much was known about the character "outside of fighting for the universe", with the episode able to "dig in" to it after exploring a little of it in Thor: Ragnarok (2017).
 He also felt the episode was "a good entry" into potentially exploring more of Banner's time during the Blip, when he went from someone who could not turn into the Hulk to a fully integrated version, believing there was "a standalone story to be told" in that time period.
 Conversations were also had with Feige and Marvel Studios about using Walters' DNA to help heal Banner's injured arm from the events of Avengers: Endgame (2019) and how that fit into the larger plans and narrative of the MCU.

 Walters repeatedly asking Banner if Steve Rogers was a virgin was originally meant to be the beginning of a "season-long runner" that was "constantly gnawing away" at her.
 Episodes later in the season would have shown her regularly searching the internet for insight, as well as "constantly pestering people in her life" about it.
 Maslany loved that this was Walters' obsession because it allowed Walters to relate to the human side of Rogers.
 Gao was surprised at Feige being open to discussing and answering that question, and was "so happy and proud that we got to answer that question" since it had "been a discussion for years".
 The episode's mid-credits scene reveals the answer, with Banner stating that Rogers lost his virginity to a girl in 1943 while on the USO tour; this mid-credits was meant to be the final one for the season.
 Ruffalo felt exploring this was one part of the series' larger look at "all the human stuff" of the MCU.
+Steve Rogers actor Chris Evans had previously discussed the possibility of the character being a virgin or not in 2014, speculating that maybe one of the USO tour dance girls "blew his mind" during the events of Captain America: The First Avenger (2011), though he preferred to believe he was waiting for Peggy Carter.